szw/vim-kompleter/README.md

 1.8.7 and 2.0.0 (both on Mac OSX) and seems working pretty well.
 And I believe it will work with other configurations seamlessly too.
 In case of any problems please create an issue.

-In my opinion, you reach the best experience with the help of plugins like [SuperTab](https://github.com/ervandew/supertab).
+In my opinion, the best experiences you will have in a conjunction with plugins like [SuperTab](https://github.com/ervandew/supertab).
 In case of [SuperTab](https://github.com/ervandew/supertab) all you have to do is to set the user completion function as the default one: